College of Traditional Chinese Medicine Practitioners and Acupuncturists of Ontario

 The Proponent should demonstrate an understanding of the project to be undertaken/services to be provided and should describe the approaches the Proponent will take to meet the College’s requirements.

 The Proponent should include a detailed description of the relevant qualifications, skills and experience of person(s) who will be assigned to provide the services.
-A resume or CV and references should be included with the submission.
+A resume or CV should be included with the description.

 The Proponent should: